The Skull (film): Production

 The film was an attempt by Amicus to challenge Hammer Film Productions by making a full length colour movie.
-Once filming started, Freddie Francis rewrote much of Subotsky's script.
+Once filming started, Freddie Francis rewrote much of Milton Subotsky's script.

 Christopher Lee is billed as "guest star" in the film's credits; he plays a supporting role, and, unusually, is not a villain.
 The film's final twenty-five minutes contain almost no dialogue.

-In real life the Marquis de Sade's body was exhumed from its grave in the grounds of the lunatic asylum at Charenton, where he died in 1814, and his skull was removed for phrenological analysis.
+In real life, the Marquis de Sade's body was exhumed from its grave in the grounds of the lunatic asylum at Charenton, where he died in 1814, and his skull was removed for phrenological analysis.
 It was subsequently lost, and its fate remains unknown.

 Release

 When it was released in France, promotional materials had to be changed at the last minute by pasting a new title, Le crâne maléfique ("The Evil Skull"), over the original French title Les Forfaits du Marquis de Sade ("Infamies of the Marquis de Sade") on posters and lobby cards, after legal action by the present-day Sade family.